dionisioedu/SportPulse/README.md

 # SportPulse

 **SportPulse** is a real-time sports score aggregator built with high-performance C++ and designed following modern architecture and SRE best practices.
-The system consumes data from the free [TheSportsDB API](https://www.thesportsdb.com), processes live scores and events with sub-500ms latency, and exposes this information through a Command Line Interface (CLI) – with plans for a REST API and interactive web dashboard.
+The system consumes data from the free [TheSportsDB API](https://www.thesportsdb.com), processes live scores and events with sub-500ms latency, and exposes this information through a Command Line Interface (CLI), for a REST API and interactive web dashboard.
 Containerized for cloud deployment and integrated with Prometheus/Grafana for monitoring, SportPulse is built to showcase excellence in C++ performance, full-stack development, and site reliability engineering (SRE).

 ---